 Please remember that you are responsible for completing homework assignments in a timely manner and informing me of problems, if any, in accessing the homework.
-Failure to complete an assignment because you could not access the homework an hour before the due date is not an excuse.
+Failure to complete an assignment because you could not access the homework an hour before it is due is not an excuse.